OpeOpeDev/my-survey-app/README.md

 - Integrate a backend to store survey answers.
 - Improve the UI/UX with more advanced Tailwind CSS features.
 - Add validation for the input fields.
-- Add `Modify` button rather than `Retake` button in the review page for the user convenience.
+- Add a 'Modify' button instead of a 'Retake' button on the review page for user convenience.
-- Add User Authentication and Profiles to the database.
+- Add User Authentication and Profiles within the database.
-- Add support for conditional logic where the next question displayed is based on a user's previous answers.
+- Implement conditional logic so that the next question displayed is based on the user's previous answers.
 - Implement a feature that allows users to export survey results in formats like CSV or PDF.